LH953 Birmingham to Frankfurt

-With a quick taxi around the tarmac at Birmingham Airport, our plane lined up, and took the the sky.
+With a quick taxi around the tarmac at Birmingham Airport, our plane lined up and took the sky.

-Service begun soon after climb out with a choice of a cream cheese sandwich or a chocolate filled croissant.
+Service began soon after climbing out with a choice of a cream cheese sandwich or a chocolate-filled croissant.
 Hmm.
 I opted for the croissant.